yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

 ## Definitions

-* Seller - He opens an online store on the escrow platform
+* Seller - A person who opens an online store on the escrow platform
-* Buyer - He wants to buy some goods from the seller
+* Buyer - A person who wants to buy some goods from the seller
 * Platform Administrator - A person or organization running the escrow platform.
 * Platform server - An online computer which is run by platform administrator and manages users' order.